roguetech2/hubitat/README.md

 	Production status: Late alpha.
 Only works with kkossev's T1 driver.
 ------------------------------------------------
 Master - Pico.groovy:
-	Child app for Caseta Picos and smart switches.
+	Child app for Caseta Picos.
+(For other switches, must be mapped as 5 buttons, such that "off" = button 5.)

 	Production status: Late beta.
 ------------------------------------------------